Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 Make sure your repo is up to date and includes the following:
 A README.md file containing a short description of your project The completed code saved in the proper folder structure.
 Hint: Make sure your JavaScript file is saved as app.js A clean website with a functioning filter table

+## Limitations